 Hangouts and Outdoor Recreation

-Cool coffee shops like Bean and Leaf and Muddy Waters are popular stops downtown.
+Cool coffee shops like Washington Street Coffee House and Muddy Waters are popular stops downtown.
 Ocean Beach Park is a popular beach and boardwalk area.
-Other outdoor draws are the Connecticut College Arboretum, Fort Trumbull State Park and nearby Harkness Memorial State Park.
+Other outdoor draws are Mystic Seaport, the Connecticut College Arboretum, Fort Trumbull State Park and nearby Harkness Memorial State Park.

 New London and the surrounding community offer many places of worship.
 The Connecticut College Office of Religious and Spiritual Life is a great resource for discovering religious services and gatherings on and off campus.

 New London's Historic Waterfront District is the hub of creative energy that gives the city its Top Ten rating among creative communities of its size in America.
 Visit newlondonmainstreet.org for upcoming events, shopping, arts and culture and more.

 September: This large, independent music festival takes place on the city pie and features national and local acts and indie vendors.